Start a Business in Germany

 Germany's startup ecosystem is growing, with Berlin leading the way as a global startup hub.
 The city offers numerous accelerators, such as Techstars and Startupbootcamp, providing mentorship and funding opportunities for early-stage companies.

-Munich and Hamburg also have lively startup scenes, with coworking spaces like We Work and Mindspace offering flexible office solutions.
+Munich and Hamburg also have vibrant startup scenes, with coworking spaces like We Work and Mindspace offering flexible office solutions.
 These cities attract entrepreneurs in tech, finance, and creative industries.

 In 2026, Germany introduced new initiatives to support female entrepreneurs, including dedicated funding programs and networking events.
 This has been particularly impactful in cities like Berlin and Frankfurt, promoting diversity in the startup ecosystem.